oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 </tbody>
 </table>

-###

->  author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T09:55:00Z"
->
-> I know that TMF have a branch of their information model to describe policy but that it is not used much and that MEF have recently been more active in specializing policy for access control and for IP forwarding rules.
-It is possible that TOSCA could draw on this work to make TOSCA policy framework more useful.

-Policy definition<span class="comment-end" id="1164"></span>
+### <span class="comment-start" id="1164" author="Jordan,PM,Paul,TNK6 R" date="2020-11-09T09:55:00Z">I know that TMF have a branch of their information model to describe policy but that it is not used much and that MEF have recently been more active in specializing policy for access control and for IP forwarding rules.
+It is possible that TOSCA could draw on this work to make TOSCA policy framework more useful.</span>Policy definition<span class="comment-end" id="1164"></span>

 A policy definition defines a policy that can be associated with a TOSCA service or top-level entity definition (e.g., group definition, node